dataunitylab/dataunitylab-site/content/authors/akash-desai/_index.md

 ---
 # Display name
-title: Ishan Shah
+title: Akash Desai

 # Username (this should match the folder name)
 authors:
-- ishanshah
+- akash-desai

 # Is this the primary user of the site?
 superuser: false